-Your HP-45 is shipped fully assembled with its battery pack in place.
-Before using the calculator for portable use, charge it for 14 hours as described in Appendix B. You may run the calculator on battery power alone or you may connect the battery charger and run while the battery is charging.
+Your HP-45 is shipped fully assembled with its battery pack in place and is ready to operate.
 Slide the power switch to ON.
 If anything other than 0.00 appears on the display, see Service, page 53.

 The display blinks when an improper operation is made.
 The blinking will stop as soon as CLX is pressed and you may enter a new problem.